-She did not become an engineer, after all.
-But despite her father’s resistance, enrolled in medical school at The University of Rome with the help of her mother.
+However, she did not become an engineer.
+And despite her father’s resistance, enrolled in medical school at The University of Rome with the help of her mother.
 Montessori graduated with honors in 1896 and became the first female doctor in Italy.

 Pediatrics and psychiatry were her specialties.
 While teaching at her medical-school alma mater, Montessori treated many poor and working-class children who attended the free clinics.
 This gave her the chance to observed that intrinsic intelligence was present in all children.

 The insight led to more research.
 Her hands-on experience with disabled children later led her to learning more about early childhood development and education.
 She began testing existing educational theories and observing results.
 This was her scientific approach.
 It worked.

 She and young physician Giuseppe Ferruccio Montesano fell in love and she got pregnant.
 Montesano’s mother, a very severe dowager, refused to consider marriage.
 It could have spelt disaster.
 Montesano agreed to give his name to the child and promised he would not marry someone else.
 He would break both promises.
 In turn, Maria had to send her son to a wet nurse.